SymfonyCasts/api-platform/sfcasts/ep2-security/owner-cleanup.md

 In fact, even though I've forgotten to add an `@Assert\NotBlank` constraint to this property, an API client *must* send this field when creating a new `CheeseListing`.
 They can also *change* the `owner` by sending the field via a PUT request.
-We even add some fanciness where, when you create or edit a `CheeseListing`, you can modify the owner's username all at the same time.
+We even added some fanciness where, when you create or edit a `CheeseListing`, you can modify the owner's username all at the same time.
 This works because that property is in the `cheese:write` group... oops.
 I forgot to change this group when we were refactoring - that's how it should look.